fbpx

 Brace yourself for the island’s signature cocktail.
 Mixing all kinds of rum, apricot brandy and pineapple juice, you’ll feel relaxed but be in no position to drive.
 They also serve food ;-)

-Laid out to reflect the Union Jack, it’s a curious look at a particular point in time.
+The Loyalist Memorial Sculpture Garden is laid out to reflect the Union Jack, it’s a curious look at a particular point in time.
+The Albert Lowe Museum covers the establishment side of things.

 Visit Coco Bay Beach